-This document aims to provide an overview of the final proposals going into the hybrid Bill being presented to Parliament.
+This document aims to provide an overview of Crossrail's developing proposals.
 It should be read together with the information presented on Public Information Centre panels, which describe in more detail the proposals at each station and other locations.

-Information Pack sheets are available which further explain key topics.
-All of this material can be found on the Crossrail website: www.crossrail.co.uk, at Information Centres or by request from the Helpdesk on 0845 602 3813.
+A 'Quick Guide' to Crossrail and Information Pack sheets are available which further explain key topics.
+All of this material can be found on the Crossrail website, at Information Centres or Exchanges or by request from the Helpdesk.

-Route Connections Map
+Preferred Route Connections Map